Meet Our Team

 Policy Board of Directors

-The nonprofit ATS Policy Board purpose is to oversee the policies that govern the Alaska Tribal Network to ensure that quality standards of service are followed by providers on the network to ensure maximum benefit to all ATS members.
+The nonprofit ATS Policy Board purpose is to manage and amend the policies for sustainment of the Alaska Tribal Network (ATN).
+The Policy Board defines the roles and flow of revenue between all parties on the ATN and ensures that quality standards of service are followed by providers on the network to maximize the benefit to all ATS members.
+The Policy Board directs the Operations Board to enact these policies.

 If you are interested in becoming a board member please contact us.